ravachol/kew/README.md

 #### Some Examples:

  ```
-kew (starting kew with no arguments plays all songs (up to 20 000) in your library, shuffled)
+kew (starting kew with no arguments opens the library view where can choose what to play)

+kew all (plays all songs (up to 20 000) in your library, shuffled)

 kew moonlight son (finds and plays moonlight sonata)